 This indicator identifies the trend in the cost of capital (borrowing and other long term obligation costs net of investment income) against the net revenue stream.
-This indicator will no longer be a mandatory indicator under the revised code, but it has been reviewed and considered a good reflection of the commitment from capital spending.
+This indicator is not a mandatory indicator under the revised code, but it has been reviewed and considered a good indication of the commitment from capital spending.